Self Assessment Tax: Meaning, Calculation, and How to Pay

 No Pre-Policy Medical Checkup

-Self-assessment tax is a tax an individual pays on the excess income after deducting TDS and advance tax in a financial year.
-Simply put, self-assessment tax is the additional tax to be paid after accounting for TDS and advance tax.
-Those individuals whose income is above the threshold limit are liable to pay self-assessment tax in advance.
+Self-assessment in income tax is the amount an individual needs to pay after deducting TDS, TCS (Tax Collected at Source), and advance tax from their tax liability in a financial year.
+It is payable once the financial year concludes, but prior to filing the Income Tax Return (ITR).
+Individuals whose income exceeds the threshold limit are liable to pay self-assessment tax in advance.

-• If the TDS at source is done at a lower rate or is not deducted at all.
+• If the TDS was deducted at a lower rate or is not deducted at all

-One can pay self-assessment tax by filling out the self-assessment tax challan 280.
+One can file a self-assessment in income tax by filling out the Self-Assessment Tax Challan 280.
 It is important to note that there is no deadline for paying self-assessment tax.
-However, individuals must pay the self-assessment tax before filing income tax returns to avoid paying interest.
+However, individuals must pay the self-assessment tax before filing their ITRs to avoid paying interest.

 How to Calculate Self-Assessment Tax?

-Here are the steps to arrive at the amount for self-assessment tax in India:
+Here are the steps to calculate self-assessment in income tax in India:

-• Reduce all the deductions and exemptions allowed under different sections, such as sections 80D, 80C, etc.
+• Reduce all allowable deductions and exemptions under various sections, such as Section 80D and Section 80C, etc. Please note that these exemptions are only available under the old tax regime.

-• Arrive at the tax according to the slab rates.
+• Calculate your tax liability for the financial year according to the slab rates

 How to Pay Self-Assessment Tax Online?

-Individuals can pay self-assessment tax online through the Income Tax website in the following way.
+You can pay your self-assessment tax online in the following steps:

 • Navigate to the “e-File tab” and select “e-pay tax” from the options.

-• On the next screen, click look for the “New Payment” option on the right corner.
+• On the next screen, go to the “New Payment” option on the right corner.

 • Select “Income Tax” from the list of options on the page.
 Then click “Proceed.”

-• From the dropdown menu, choose “Assessment Year” and then select “Self-assessment tax 300.”
-Continue to the next screen.
+• From the dropdown menu, choose the correct “Assessment Year” and then select “Self-Assessment Tax (300)” and continue to the next screen.

-• Fill in the tax amounts on the page.
+• Enter the tax amounts on the page.

 Difference Between Advance Tax and Self-Assessment Tax